marcusoftnet/marcusoftnet.github.io/about.md

 So ... it might be for my selfish learning purposes I write this.
 Anyway I'm very happpy to share this with you... to learn more ... to share more ... to learn more ... to

 ### My family
-Me and my wife Elin have three boys Albert 6, Arvid & Gustav 4 years.
-We live right now in Bandung, Indonesia but we are from Stockholm Sweden.
+I have one wife, Elin, and three boys; Albert (born 2008) and Arvid and Gustav (2010).
+We have lived in Indonesia for a few years, but home is Stockholm, Sweden.

 ### Salvation Army and Indonesia
-Yes, I live in Indonesia for three years (2014-2016) working for the Salvation Army there.
-Me and Elin are working with the 6 hospitals that the Salvation Army have, trying to help them to become more effective in their medical and spiritual ministry.
+Yes, I lived in Indonesia for two years (2014-2015) working for the Salvation Army there.
+Me and Elin are worked with the 6 hospitals (and 17 clinics) that the Salvation Army have, trying to help them to become more effective in their medical and spiritual ministry.

 ### Aptitud
 Back home in Sweden I work for [Aptitud](http://www.aptitud.se) - the best consultancy in Sweden!
 I am an agile coach working right between the business and IT if I get to choose.
 My motto is: Getting agile to work, which makes me focus on pragmatic solutions rather than theory.